luisbarrancos/jupiter-skin/README.rst

 Jupiter Skin
 =============
-Jupiter Skin is a project container for several skin shaders developed by `/*jupiter jazz*/`.
+Jupiter Skin is a project container for several skin shaders developed by Luis Barrancos, for `/*jupiter jazz*/`.

 At the moment this project features the following shaders: